 In fact, you don’t have to use a wheelchair at all.
 Ambulatory tennis (playing on your feet or prosthetics) is another way of playing the game that might be right for you.

-A great way to get started in the game is to come along to one of our one-day tennis camps for beginners.
-You can expect a day full of fun and friendship, at the end of which you’ll be able to play tennis.
-Specially trained LTA-licensed coaches will take you through a range of games and activities designed to get you started and you just need to bring yourself!
+A great way to get started in the game is to come along to one of our come and try sessions.
+You can expect a session full of fun and at the end of it you will be able to play tennis.
+Experienced accredited coaches will take you through a range of games and activities designed to get you started in the sport.

 If you have any issues booking on to a camp please contact the British Tennis Services Team on 020 8487 7000 or email firstname.lastname@example.org.

 A series of selection camps set up for players aged between 12-18.
 It will give players a chance to represent their home nation at the National School Games Finals hosted at Loughborough University.
 You must live in the ‘Home Nation’ that you choose to represent.
 To be considered for selection a player must attend a minimum of one camp for that team unless an exceptional circumstance has been agreed with me in advance.
 Players may attend more than one camp/region if they wish to, but they certainly do not have to!

 - Sunday 29th April at Ingle Pingle (Loughborough) 10-12pm or 1-3pm players may go for the whole day or just one part.

 - Sunday 10th June at Ingle Pingle (Loughborough) 1-4pm